Jeremiah 1:11-19

 God watches over His word to accomplish it and strengthens His prophet to proclaim it faithfully despite fierce resistance.

-11 Moreover Yahweh’s word came to me, saying, “Jeremiah, what do you see?”
-I said, “I see a branch of an almond tree.”
+11 And the word of the LORD came to me, asking, “Jeremiah, what do you see?”
+“I see a branch of an almond tree,” I replied.

-13 Yahweh’s word came to me the second time, saying, “What do you see?”
-I said, “I see a boiling cauldron; and it is tipping away from the north.”
+13 Again the word of the LORD came to me, asking, “What do you see?”
+“I see a boiling pot,” I replied, “and it is tilting toward us from the north.”

-14 Then Yahweh said to me, “Out of the north, evil will break out on all the inhabitants of the land.
+14 Then the LORD said to me, “Disaster from the north will be poured out on all who live in the land.

-16 I will utter my judgments against them concerning all their wickedness, in that they have forsaken me, and have burned incense to other gods, and worshiped the works of their own hands.
+16 I will pronounce My judgments against them for all their wickedness, because they have forsaken Me, and they have burned incense to other gods and worshiped the works of their own hands.

-18 For, behold, I have made you today a fortified city, an iron pillar, and bronze walls against the whole land, against the kings of Judah, against its princes, against its priests, and against the people of the land.
+18 Now behold, this day I have made you like a fortified city, an iron pillar, and bronze walls against the whole land—against the kings of Judah, its officials, its priests, and the people of the land.

 God watches over His word to accomplish it and strengthens His prophet to proclaim it faithfully despite fierce resistance.